-Appendix B - Definitions of Abuse and exploitation
+Appendix B - Definitions of Abuse

-Knowing what to look for is vital to the early identification of abuse, neglect or exploitation.
-Everyone should be aware of indicators of abuse, neglect or exploitation so that they are able to identify cases of children who may be in need of help or protection.
+Knowing what to look for is vital to the early identification of abuse and neglect.
+Everyone should be aware of indicators of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection.
 Everyone should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments.